 1. The Bodyguard (2018-)

 There are many people who will go to any extent to stop her.
 The character of Budd here is not just an army veteran who does his job very well.
 He also suffers from PTSD, and this psychological aspect of his character plays a very important role in the show’s narrative.
 ‘The Bodyguard‘ raises important questions about privacy and mental trauma while being a tension-packed action-thriller series.
 The two characters of Johnathan Pine in ‘The Night Manager’ and David Budd in ‘The Bodyguard’ are army veterans now leading their lives among civilians.
-The way they look at society is vastly similar and this is the reason ‘The Bodyguard’ has found itself a place on this list.
+The way they look at society is vastly similar, which is why ‘The Bodyguard’ has found itself a place on this list.

 Read More: TV Shows Like Bodyguard